KareemSab278/KareemSab278/README.md

 ### **Databases**
 - **MySQL**
   Managed relational databases, writing efficient queries.
+- **MongoDB**
+  Made an employee management system using MongoDB which is hosted live.
 - **Azure**
   Hosted a live database and integrated it with an application.